alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 };
 ```

-### Setting the Right Operation Area of List Items
+### Set Right Action Area of List Items

-The List component provides the `ListItemExtra` child component to customize the right operation area of list items.
+The list component provides the `ListItemExtra` sub-component to customize the right action area of list items.
-The `ListItemExtra` component can be used to configure switches or to individually control list items.
+The `ListItemExtra` can be used to configure switches and individually control list items.

 ```tsx
 import {